-Cost of Living in Brentwood, TN: Housing and Income Analysis
+Cost of Living in Brentwood, TN: Real Estate and Income Analysis

-Brentwood, TN features a high median home value of $926,700 and a robust median income of $184,720, reflecting its status as a premier affluent suburb.
+Brentwood, TN, features a median home value of $926,700 and a high median income of $184,720.
+Discover why this affluent suburb remains a premier destination.

 Brentwood at a Glance